oriolnunez/rubot_mecanum_ws/Documentation/5_rubot_projects.md

 - “Going to a Specific Location on Your Map Using Code”
 - and “Taking a Photo Using Code”.

-The gopigo3 will go from the start to each goal from the list and take a photo in every position.
+The rUBot will go from the start to each goal from the list and take a photo in every position.

 We will work with the files from: https://github.com/markwsilliman/turtlebot